simplyequipped/portalmessenger/README.md

 ## Getting Started

 ### Installation
-**Note:** the latest Portal Messenger version has not been released to PyPi yet, coming soon :)

 Refer to the [pyjs8call documentation](https://simplyequipped.github.io/pyjs8call/) for information on installing JS8Call.
 The radio interface and audio devices should be configured directly in the JS8Call application settings before running Portal Messenger.